domondi1/Single-Cycle-Processor/README.md

 ### Control Signals
 - `PCToReg`: When set to 1 (for `JAL` and `JALR`), this signal selects PC+4 to the data write port of the register file.
 When set to 0, the source of the data write port of the register file is determined by `memToReg`.
-- `memToPC`: When set to 1 (for `JALR`), this signal selects the jump offset from the ALU.
+- `aluToPC`: When set to 1 (for `JALR`), this signal selects the jump offset from the ALU.
 When set to 0 (for `JAL`), the jump offset is the output of immediate generation.